-The following course sequence will satisfy all the requirements for the BS in information assurance.
-Coursework for the major is indicated by •.
-Some recommended courses satisfy more than one requirement; therefore, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
-Students should consult with an Academic Advisor before veering from these recommendations, to ensure they are meeting the necessary requirements.
-Information on alternate courses (where allowable) to satisfy general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 70.
+The following course sequence will fulfill all the requirements for the BS in Human Resource Management.
+Coursework for the major is indicated by • Since some recommended courses fulfill more than one requirement, substituting courses for those listed may make it necessary to take additional courses to meet degree requirements.
+Students should consult an Advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on page 68.